Navigo card: History

 When the Navigo card was first introduced in 2001, it was only made available to subscribers of the Carte Intégrale annual pass.

 From 2003, the card was made available to subscribers of the Carte Imagine'R annual pass.

 From 2004, the card was made available to subscribers of the Carte Orange weekly and monthly passes within zones 1 and 2.

 From 2005, the card was made available to subscribers of the Carte Orange weekly and monthly passes in all tramways and buses.

 From 2006, the card could be used in all means of public transport in the entirety of Île-de-France in place of the conventional Carte Orange, which was discontinued in 2009.

 From 2007, the card became compatible with Vélib', the bicycle-sharing system; the card also became compatible with Autolib', the car-sharing system, until they ceased operations in 2018.

 On 1 September 2007, the Carte Navigo Découverte was introduced.

 On 9 December 2013, both card types were redesigned by Philippe Starck to use NFC instead of RFID.

 On 12 June 2019, the Carte Navigo Easy was introduced.

 On 13 November 2019, the Navigo Liberté+ subscription service was introduced.

 Since July 2018, a physical card can be loaded via smartphone.

-Since September 2019, a digital card can be obtained, loaded and validated via apps such as Île-de-France Mobilités, Apple Wallet, and Samsung Wallet.
+Since September 2019, a digital card can be obtained, loaded and validated via apps such as Île-de-France Mobilités and Apple Wallet.

+Since November 2025, select bus journeys can be validated using a CB, Mastercard or Visa card, including those in a digital wallet like Apple Pay or Google Pay.